Zvle1/Team-PowerMinds-Energy-Building-Energy-Efficiency-Prediction/README.md

 # Team-PowerMinds-Energy-Building-Energy-Efficiency-Prediction
 The document "Predicting Building Energy Efficiency: A Data-Science Approach" presents a well-structured machine learning project aimed at predicting heating and cooling loads of buildings using architectural features.
+This energy efficiency prediction project predicting heating and cooling loads based on building features with the objective to help a construction company estimate how design features affect energy usage to promote greener buildings.